 Despite these challenges, the end of 2015 can be remembered as the moment in which, although belated and partial, the international community began to catch up with ESCR.

-* Nelson Camilo Sánchez León is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+* Nelson Camilo Sánchez León is a researcher at the Center for Law, Justice and Society (Dejusticia).